 The logic in all these facts is easily proven since inflammation is an extremely transitory happening in a localized area.
 It will not likely continue for long and certainly will not take place for the years or decades that many back and neck pain patients suffer with their chronic disc-related symptoms.

 Pharmaceutical interventions represent the most common and widely used therapies for herniated discs, as well as for back and neck pain syndromes of all varieties and theorized causations.
 Therefore, a diverse selection of anti-inflammatory drugs have found a home in the treatment of all manner of dorsalgia conditions, despite there being no inflammation present to justify their application.

 Steroidal drugs can be taken orally or injected locally.
 In fact cortico-steroids, such as cortisone, are some of the most widely used substances in all manner of back pain injection therapies.

 Nonsteroidal anti-inflammatory drugs, also called NSAIDs, are usually taken orally and represent some of the most common prescription medications for chronic pain sufferers.
 These drugs work great to reduce traditional, actual inflammation and are used successfully in many acute injury and infectious process treatment routines.
-However, when prescribed for years at a time for a dorsalgia condition, where typical inflammation is clearly absent, the use of these substances falls nothing short of iatrogenic error.
+However, when prescribed for years at a time for a dorsalgia condition, where typical spinal disc inflammation is clearly absent, the use of these substances falls nothing short of iatrogenic error.